Skip to content

 Headers New

-Axios exposes it's own AxiosHeaders class to manipulate headers using a Map-like API that guarantees case-insensitive keys.
+Axios exposes its own AxiosHeaders class to manipulate headers using a Map-like API that guarantees case-insensitive keys.
 This class is used internally by Axios to manage headers, but it's also exposed to the user for convenience.
 Although HTTP headers are case-insensitive, Axios will retain the case of the original header for stylistic reasons and for a workaround when servers mistakenly consider the header's case.
 The old method of directly manipulating the headers object is still available, but deprecated and not recommended for future usage.

 Working with headers